US college enrollment another victim of COVID? | DW | 18.02.2022

 Besides greater earning potential, data has shown that a degree opens the door to more career opportunities and higher job satisfaction.
 People with more education are less likely to lose their job, and if they do, are more likely to find a new one.

 "While college isn't the right path for everyone, it does provide one of the best options for upward economic mobility.
-If fewer people are attending, that could have huge impacts on family financial security and the economy down the road," said Sarah Sattelmeyer, project director of education, opportunity and mobility in the Higher Education program at New America, a Washington D.C.-based think tank.
+If fewer people are attending, that could have huge impacts on family financial security and the economy down the road," said Sarah Sattelmeyer, project director of education, opportunity and mobility with the higher education program at New America, a Washington D.C.-based think tank.

-Still there are many reasons why higher education has suffered in the US.
-Due to a lower birth rate, the overall number of high school graduates is not growing and is flat, or declining in places.
+Still, there are many reasons why higher education has suffered in the US.
+Due to a lower birth rate, the overall number of high school graduates is not growing and is flat, or even declining in places.
 That means the pipeline of new students is shrinking.

-At the same time tuition costs are going up putting schooling out of reach for those not able to get grants or willing to take on student loans.
+At the same time, tuition costs are going up, putting college out of reach for those unable to get grants or unwilling to take on student loans.

 Some would-be students needed to work to support families or had caregiving obligations and avoided school

-The COVID pandemic played its own part as it kept recruiters away from high schools and students from visiting campuses.
-During lockdowns many students were not interested to pay full tuition to sit at home and follow online-only classes.
+The COVID pandemic has played a unique role, keeping recruiters away from high schools and students from visiting campuses.
+During lockdowns, many students were not interested in paying full tuition to sit at home and follow online-only classes.
 Travel restrictions locked out a good deal of foreign students altogether.

-The coronavirus also forced many families into precarious financial situations.
-For these perspective students, school was no longer an option.
+The pandemic also forced many families into precarious financial circumstances.
+For these prospective students, more school was no longer an option.
 They had to work to pay their bills.

-Others who were not in such a tight financial situation, have been tempted by a labor market where employers are fighting over workers by paying more.
-These workers see no need for a degree when earning more than ever, especially for hospitality and low-skilled jobs.
+Others in less of a tight financial spot have been tempted by a labor market where employers are fighting over workers by paying more.
+These workers see no need for a degree when they are earning more than ever, especially for hospitality and low-skilled jobs.

 "Historically, college enrollment has been countercyclical, especially at community colleges.
 When the economy contracts, more people return to or enroll in school.
 When the economy expands, many often return to work," Sattelmeyer told DW.